janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 ---
-title: "Rodauth: A Refreshing Take on Authentication in Ruby"
+title: "Rodauth: A Refreshing Authentication Solution for Ruby"
 tags: ruby rails orm postgresql database activerecord authentication
 ---

 If you're working with Rails, chances are your authentication layer is implemented using one of the popular authentication frameworks – [Devise], [Sorcery], [Clearance], or [Authlogic].
-These libraries provide complete authentication and account management functionality for Rails, allowing you to focus more on the actual business logic of your product.
+These libraries provide complete authentication and account management functionality for Rails, giving you more time to focus on the core business logic of your product.

 One characteristic these authentication frameworks have in common is that they're all built on top of Rails.
 This means that they plug into the existing Rails components (models, controllers, routes), and generally try to follow "The Rails Way" of doing things.

-However, when building on top of Rails, it can be easy for your library to also inherit some of Rails' *anti-patterns*, such as overburdening models and controllers with [additional responsibilities][srp] and overusing Active Record callbacks.
+However, libraries that build on top of Rails often tend to inherit some of Rails' *anti-patterns* as well, such as having high coupling, burdening models and controllers with [additional responsibilities][srp], and overusing Active Record callbacks.
 Having had my fair share of experience with the Ruby ecosystem outside of Rails' [default menu][omakase], I've come to learn that taking the effort to make your library's implementation **decoupled from Rails** can provide significant advantages:

 * breaking away from Rails gives you mental space to design your library better
 * your library can now be used with other Ruby web frameworks too :innocent:
 * supporting new Rails versions becomes easier too

-If one wanted to implement authentication in another Ruby web framework, the most frequently recommended solution seems to be [Warden].
+If one wanted to implement authentication in another Ruby web framework, the most frequent advice seems to be to use [Warden].
 Warden is a Rack-based library that provides a mechanism for authentication, with support for multiple strategies.
 However, the problem is that Warden doesn't actually *do* anything by itself.
 You still need to implement login, remembering, registration, account verification, password reset and other functionality yourself (which is what Devise does), and I'd argue *this* is actually the hard part :sweat:

 ## Enter Rodauth